 The best time to order fish and seafood in Dubrovnik restaurants is during the spring before much of the stock is frozen in preparation for the tourist season.

 Another advantage of Dubrovnik is its excellent fish.
-An alfresco family eatery awaits your arrival on every street of Dubrovnik.
+An alfresco family eatery awaits your arrival on every street in Dubrovnik.

-Dubrovnik has a variety of seafood specialties, that are not only budget-friendly but delicious too.
+Dubrovnik has a variety of seafood specialties that are both budget-friendly and delicious.

-It is a beautifully preserved medieval town with gorgeous architecture, a rich history, 2 kilometers of city walls enclosing the old town, beautiful Dubrovnik beaches, excellent restaurants, and lively bars.
+It is a beautifully preserved medieval town with gorgeous architecture, a rich history, 2 kilometres of city walls enclosing the old town, beautiful beaches, excellent restaurants, and lively bars.